-- Main program and event loop (pvote): Responsible for loading the other components and receiving and dispatching Pygame events. - Ballot loader (Ballot.py): Responsible for deserializing the ballot definition file and verifying its header and digest. - Ballot verifier (verifier.py): Responsible for checking the validity of the ballot definition according to the constraints described in Section 2.7. - Navigator (Navigator.py): Responsible for keeping track of the user's selections and the current state of the user interface, and performing selection, navigation, or audio feedback in response to user actions. - Audio driver (Audio.py): Responsible for queueing and playing audio. - Video driver (Video.py): Responsible for drawing the visual display. - Printer driver (Printer.py): Responsible for printing the committed ballot.
+- Main program and event loop (main): Responsible for loading the other components and receiving and dispatching Pygame events. - Ballot loader (Ballot.py): Responsible for deserializing the ballot definition file and verifying its header and digest. - Ballot verifier (verifier.py): Responsible for checking the validity of the ballot definition according to the constraints described in Section 2.7. - Navigator (Navigator.py): Responsible for keeping track of the user's selections and the current state of the user interface, and performing selection, navigation, or audio feedback in response to user actions. - Audio driver (Audio.py): Responsible for queueing and playing audio. - Video driver (Video.py): Responsible for drawing the visual display. - Printer driver (Printer.py): Responsible for printing the committed ballot.

-When Pvote starts up, the ballot loader is invoked to deserialize the ballot definition into memory, and then the verifier is invoked to check that the ballot is well-formed.
-The purpose of the verifier is to ensure that a badly formed ballot will cause an immediate failure, so that a runtime error cannot occur after the user interface has started operating.
+When Pvote starts up, the ballot loader is invoked to deserialize the ballot definition into memory, and then the verifier is invoked to check the ballot definition.
+The purpose of the verifier is to ensure that an invalid ballot definition will cause an immediate failure, so that a fatal runtime error cannot occur after a voting session has begun.